Lokesh-kamte/E-Learning-Website-using-HTML5-CSS3-and-JavaScript/README.md

 <img width="623" height="281" alt="image" src="https://github.com/user-attachments/assets/24464f8b-afa7-4070-9a93-c727f5629ed1" />

-The project involves the creation of an e-learning website using HTML, CSS, Bootstrap 5, and JavaScript.
+The project involves the creation of an e-learning website using HTML, CSS,  and JavaScript.
 The website aims to provide a user-friendly and responsive platform for learners to access educational content.

 ## Introduction

 Secret Coder is an e-learning website designed to provide a user-friendly and responsive platform for learners to access educational content.
-The project incorporates HTML, CSS, Bootstrap 5, and JavaScript to create an interactive and visually appealing learning experience.
+The project incorporates HTML, CSS,  and JavaScript to create an interactive and visually appealing learning experience.

 ## Features

-- Responsive design using Bootstrap 5.
+.
 - Structured course catalog with detailed descriptions.
 - Interactive lessons.
 - User can register and login.